openstack-k8s-operators/ironic-operator/README.md

-The following represents an example of Ironic resource that can be used to trigger the service deployment, and have the internal ironicAPI endpoint registerd as a MetalLB service using the IPAddressPool `osp-internal`, request to use the IP `172.17.0.202` as the VIP and the IP is shared with other services.
+The following represents an example of Ironic resource that can be used to trigger the service deployment, and have the internal ironicAPI endpoint registered as a MetalLB service using the IPAddressPool `osp-internal`, request to use the IP `172.17.0.202` as the VIP and the IP is shared with other services.